1ncendium/PynetTools/README.md

 # PynetTools
-Some usefull network tools for when you do not have access to basic tools.
+Some usefull network tools for when you do not have access to basic network pentest tools.

 <img src="Images/snake.png">